widberg/bff/README.md

 ## Support

-A checkmark indicates that the game has been tested and is working.
-An x indicates that the game has not been tested or is not working.
+A ✔ indicates that the game has been tested and is working.
+An ❌ indicates that the game has not been tested or is not working.

 | Year | Game                                                                            | Platform | Version | Format  | Status |
 |------|---------------------------------------------------------------------------------|----------|---------|---------|--------|